-“I’m happy to add value to the investment team,” says Maher.
+“Along with managing SMCO I’m happy to add value to the broader investment efforts at the firm” says Maher.
 “From day one, the conversations here have been extremely high level and sophisticated.
-And they’ve given me the space and freedom to dive into the research as we develop the new strategy.”
+And the firm gives me the space and freedom to properly manage our small and mid-cap strategy.”

-Maher moved to Lynch & Mayer, working for the head of marketing.
+Maher moved to Lynch & Mayer, working for the head of marketing

 Maher became the lead technology analyst at Lynch & Mayer shortly before the “dot-com bubble,” which he credits as one of his “greatest learning experiences.”